 Brian W. Schoeneman

-Brian W. Schoeneman is a veteran political professional, Republican activist public official and small business owner, with over a decade of lobbying, speechwriting and public policy experience.
+Brian W. Schoeneman is a veteran political professional, Republican public official and small business owner, with over a decade of public policy experience.
 He has been blogging in Virginia since 2009.
 An attorney, he serves as political and legislative director for a major maritime labor union, Secretary of the Fairfax County Electoral Board and is a former Bush Administration Labor Department official.
 He also serves as General Counsel Virginia Line Media LLC, Bearing Drift’s parent company.
 He resides in Fairfax, Virginia with his wife and son.
 E-mail Brian.
 Follow Brian on twitter at @BrianSchoeneman.

 Michael R. Fletcher is a campaign veteran who now works both a full time job and as a freelance writer, blogger and editor living in Richmond, Virginia.
 He also blogs at The Write Side of My Brain and Richmond Bible Examiner.
 He’s been writing on the web since 2000.
 In his spare time, he’s into music, art and acting and is an active member of the Music and Fine Arts ministry at his church.
 E-mail Michael

 Father of Four.
 Michele’s husband.
 Born in Pittsburgh, raised in the Valley of Virginia.
 Grew up in a family business, still there – sort of.
 Served eight years in the Virginia General Assembly.
 Pragmatic Conservative.
 Catholic Convert.
 Consultant and speaker.
 Retired rabble rouser, works behind the scenes on both sides of the aisle – Libra.